Rokem/TTS_PF_Bestiary_1/README.md

 3/19/2020 - Initial release!

 ## Credit
-Special shout out to Tiberius for his [url=https://steamcommunity.com/sharedfiles/filedetails/?id=694379428]Pathfinder Bestiary 1 Pawn pack[/url]!
+Special shout out to Tiberius for his [Pathfinder Bestiary 1 Pawn pack](https://steamcommunity.com/sharedfiles/filedetails/?id=694379428)!
 I was able to use his mod as a reference to find all the images used in this pack.
 Be sure to give him a thumbs up!